mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 * *name* - a unique string in the form of a `group/family/member`;
 * *attributes* - a set of data fields that may be writable or read only, e.g a current of a power supply;
-* *commands* - a set of actions that device can perform, e.g. a reset action;
+* *commands* - a set of actions that the device can perform, e.g. a reset action;
-* *properties* - a set of parameters not reflected in the hardware, but essential to the device server's implementation.
+* *properties* - a set of parameters that are not reflected in the hardware, but essential to the device server's implementation.

 Device servers are distributed by vendors with the hardware or they are created by the community.
-The internal implementation, especially how the device server connects to the hardware, is out of scope of TANGO.
+The internal implementation, especially how the device server connects to the hardware, is out of TANGO's scope.

 Another important part of TANGO is the database, where the TANGO schema is stored.
 This schema keeps information of all the available devices registered